igarciadelamo/twitbot-reminder/README.md

 * Store the reminders in a database.
 * Store the published tweets to avoid duplicates.
+* Try to reconnect to Twitter after a period of time if there is no connection
 * Answer to mentions with new tweets.